EpicDevelopment/EpicLicenses/README.md

 ## Support

-Support will not be provided, if you don't know how to use it then don't use it
+Support will not be provided, if you don't know how to use it then simply don't use it.